Kwon Yi-woon: International career

 The South Korea national football team of the 1970s would be often criticized for having goalkeepers of poor quality.
 Despite this, Kwon would be marked as an exception to this along with Kim Hwang-ho and Kim Hee-cheon.
 Following the failure of South Korea to qualify for the 1972 Summer Olympics, Kwon was selected to be one of three new goalkeepers in an attempt to improve and reform the team.
 He would be part of the runner-up squad for the 1972 AFC Asian Cup.

 Kwon would be part of the South Korean squad for the 1974 Asian Games and after advancing to the Second Round, had recently been given a draw against Iraq on September 9 and was scheduled to play against Iran on September 11.
 The Iranians would play aggressively with Kwon failing to intercept the ball around the 38th minnute with a defender kicking the ball away at the last minute.
 Despite the South Korean team being somewhat more energetic around the second half of the match and attempting to score goals of their own, the Iranians would continue to play aggressively with an attempt made six minutes in by Ghafour Jahani and on the 74th minute, Gholam Hossein Mazloumi would score the first goal of the match after Kwon had failed to block the ball intime.
-Mazloumi would score again in the 86th minute from a from the right side of the goalpost, leaving the Korean defense dazed.
+Mazloumi would score again in the 86th minute from the right side of the goalpost, leaving the Korean defense dazed.